broadinstitute/gatk-sv/CONTRIBUTING.md

 you need to download your fork to your computer so you can implement any changes.
 This process is commonly known as _cloning_ a GitHub repository.
-You may follow [these instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) on cloning your fork of GATK-SV, or in a nutshell, you may run the following commands.
+You may follow [these instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) on cloning your fork of GATK-SV, or you may run the following commands.

 Clone your fork
 ```shell